 - Drastic changes in body temperature

-- Slowed heart rates
+- Slowed heart rate

 7. Psychological Dysfunction

-Much like the decline in cognitive function that results from narcotic drug abuse, a person’s psychological make-up will start to show signs of impairment.
+Much like the decline in cognitive function that results from narcotic drug abuse, a person’s psychological makeup will start to show signs of impairment.
 Psychological functions encompass both the cognitive and emotion-based centers of the brain.

 With continued drug use, symptoms of depression and/or anxiety become increasingly apparent.
 Before long, these symptoms will turn into full-blown psychological disorders.